-Hyyppärä is a versatile Natura 2000 proctected area with forests, ridges, bogs, springs, ponds, ravines, and streams.
+Hyyppärä is a versatile Natura 2000 protected area with forests, ridges, bogs, springs, ponds, ravines, and streams.
 The Kultalähde is one of the most precious springs in Southern Finland.
 Another special feature in Hyyppärä is a small Varesjoki stream in 20 meters deep ravine.
 The whole area has many rare species of plants and insects.

-Legends of the spring
+Legends of the Kultalähde spring

 According to another legend Kultalähde has a treasure.
 Someone had spotted a moonshine still at the bottom of the lake, full of jewels.
 They had tried to lift it up but failed.
 After that attempt the moonshine still was spotted only on Midsummer nights.
 If you wanted the treasure, you were not supposed to approach the spring with even number of people.
 And you were supposed to be silent.
 Three men tried their luck and tried to lift the treasure on one Midsummer night, but just when they were getting it to the surface, one of them talked.
 The treasure sank back to the bottom and hasn’t been seen since.
 Men and their loose lips!

-Directions to Kultalähde
+Directions to Kultalähde and Hyyppärä nature trail

 How to get there:

-Public transport: Unfortunately there is no public transport to Kultalähde.
+Public transport: Unfortunately, there is no public transport to Kultalähde.